 Success Rate – Guided hunters should not have an issue harvesting a sheep, but you need to be open to a true wilderness hunt.
 Unfortunately, some hunters have taken young sheep over the last few years.

-Draw- In 2018, with only resident tags, this tag will be fairly valued for resident hunters.
-It is going to draw with odds similar to a unit like S11.
+Draw- This tag should be fairly valued for resident hunters in 2019, but the non-resident tag allocation might affect odds some.
+This unit typically draws with odds similar to a unit like S11.
 S11 has more sheep but also 3x the pressure from other ram hunters.

 West of Leadville, this is a big mountain unit but it does have decent access to most of the sheep areas.
 In 2016, hunters did really well and pulled a lot of quality out of the unit.
 However, there are still some nice rams here.

 Location – North of Independence Pass and West of Leadville